Mindyratcliff/templateengine/README.md

-This is a command line application which dynamically generates team roster html file in order to track employee information.
+This is a command line application which dynamically generates a team roster html file in order to track employee information.

 ## Table of Contents
 1.)
 [Usage](#usage)